 No group flight is available for this program; students must make their own travel arrangements.
 Please note that if you choose to arrive earlier or leave later than the available dates for the accommodation option you have selected, you will be responsible for arranging your own arrangements.

 The Summer Abroad office will send recommended flight details to admitted students.

 Pre-Departure Orientation (PDO)

 All students admitted to the Summer Abroad program are required to successfully complete an online PDO, which will provide information and advice on international health and safety issues.
-Students must also attend the in-person Ireland PDO, at which you will receive a course syllabus, Student Handbook, and detailed program information (e.g., about accommodation, services, facilities, and travel instructions to and from the airport).
+Students are also strongly encouraged to attend the in-person Ireland PDO, which will take place on April 28, from 3:00 p.m. to 5:00 p.m.

 The deadlines for fees payable to the University of Toronto are as follows:

 - Application fee: due February 3, 2020